6. Toolchain Management

 criticalup install

-When an internet connection is not available, a previously installed package can be reinstalled without using the network by passing the --offline flag.
+When an internet connection is not available, a previously fetched package can be installed without using the network by passing the --offline flag.

 6.2.
 Removing Toolchains